moozer/BackupScripts/README.md

 1. The newly created image is checked using the md5sums.txt file in the root of the image.
 1. It does NOT delete source files, but gives an easy copy'n'paste text should you want to :-)

+## CreateSqfsImg.sh ##
+Usage
+  MakeList.sh

+1. Creates ~/bin
+1. Make the symlinks of the scripts to ~/bin
+  Consider adding ~/bin to the PATH variable